360 Degree Video & Photography: World from Every Angle

 In the ever-evolving landscape of technology, virtual reality (VR) has emerged as a groundbreaking tool that transports users into immersive digital environments.
 Among the various facets of VR, 360-degree video and photography have gained considerable popularity, offering users a unique and interactive experience.
 In this article by Academic Block, we will examine the world of 360-degree content, exploring its origins, applications, creation techniques, and the impact it has on various industries.

-Applications of 360-Degree Video and Photography
+What is 360-Degree Video and Photography?

 -